North East Wales

 The North East Wales Metro is a transport improvement project for the region.
 It is in concept, a multi-modal system with a combination of bus, heavy rail and light rail services linking major settlements and employment areas of the region, with hubs located in Wrexham, Chester and Deeside, in addition to further connections to Liverpool.
 The economic strategy for the region is for the further integration of North Wales, with Northern England, as part of the Northern Powerhouse project.
 The main roads in the area are the A55, A494, and A483.

+On 22 November 2023, Wrexham and Flintshire were announced to be part of a "North East Wales Investment Zone".

 Usage and definition

 The term North East Wales is used by the Welsh Government in the Wales Spatial Plan and the BBC.
 Some rarer definitions of North East Wales, only included Flintshire and Wrexham.
 It is mostly used as a regional grouping of local authorities.

 The North East Wales NHS Trust existed from 1 April 1999 to 1 July 2008, when it merged with Conwy & Denbighshire NHS Trust to form the North Wales NHS Trust (now Betsi Cadwaladr LHB).